(416) 500-1510 Book Free Consultation

 Frequently Asked Questions

-For chronic TMJ pain or severe jaw tension and bruxism, we recommend weekly sessions initially (3-4 weeks), then transitioning to bi-weekly or monthly maintenance.
+For ongoing jaw tension, clenching, or bruxism, we recommend weekly sessions initially (3-4 weeks), then transitioning to bi-weekly or monthly maintenance.
 For visible change and cosmetic benefits (natural lifting and contouring), monthly sessions help maintain results.
 Most clients notice cumulative improvements with regular sessions as muscle patterns retrain and lymphatic drainage improves.

 Buccal massage is the intra-oral (inside the mouth) component of the FaceUp Method.
-Using medical-grade gloves, the therapist works on the masseter and pterygoid muscles from inside the oral cavity, accessing these deep jaw muscles that cannot be effectively treated externally.
-This technique releases chronic tension, breaks up fascial adhesions, and restores healthy muscle function for both therapeutic (TMJ relief) and cosmetic (visible structural change) benefits.
+Using medical-grade gloves, the practitioner works on the masseter and pterygoid muscles from inside the oral cavity, accessing deep jaw muscles that surface massage can't reach.
+This technique helps release built-up tension, eases fascial restriction, and supports both jaw-tension relief and a visibly sculpted, de-puffed look.

-Therapeutic benefits (TMJ relief, reduced clenching) typically last 2-4 weeks depending on stress levels and muscle habits.
+Jaw-tension relief and reduced clenching typically last 2-4 weeks depending on stress levels and muscle habits.
 Cosmetic benefits (lifted facial structure, reduced puffiness) last 3-5 weeks.
 Regular monthly sessions help retrain muscle patterns for longer-lasting results.
 Many clients find their jaw tension doesn't return as severely once they establish a consistent FaceUp schedule.

-the FaceUp Method is generally safe with most dental work (crowns, bridges, implants).
+The FaceUp Method is generally safe with most dental work (crowns, bridges, implants).
 However, avoid treatment within 2 weeks of dental surgery, active oral infections, or recent injections (fillers).
 If you have extensive dental work or concerns, we recommend getting clearance from your dentist first.
-Our therapists adjust pressure and techniques based on your specific situation to ensure comfort and safety.
+Our practitioners adjust pressure and techniques based on your specific situation to ensure comfort and safety.

 Experience the FaceUp Difference